Tax cuts are changes to tax law that effectively reduce the amount of tax you pay.

 TurboTax Tip: Governments often cut taxes for a specific amount of time to stimulate the economy.
 As a result, tax cuts can be temporary.

 Most governments that charge an income tax use a progressive system of taxation.
 That is, various income tax rates apply to specific ranges or brackets of income.
 Rather than employing a tax cut with a reduction in tax rates, a similar result occurs when the upper limit of income subject to the lower tax rates increases.

 For example, during 2021 the IRS imposed tax at the rate of 10 percent on your first $9,950 of taxable income if you were filing single.
 For 2022 the range for the 10 percent bracket increases to your initial $10,275 of taxable income.
 This tax cut can save you a significant amount of money since less of your income is subject to tax in the higher brackets.

 A majority of the deductions you claim have limitations in the amount you can deduct or the maximum income you can earn to be eligible to claim it.

-For example, when you itemize deductions, you can include the portion of your total medical expenses that exceed 7.5 percent of your Adjusted Gross Income (AGI) for 2017 and 2018.
+For example, when you itemize deductions, you can include the portion of your total medical expenses that exceed 7.5 percent of your adjusted gross income (AGI) for 2022.
 However, if Congress ever decides to reduce this AGI limitation or eliminates it entirely, this is effectively a tax cut since the end result is that you pay less in taxes when you are able to claim a higher deduction.